-My experience with posting office hours is that they seldom meet the needs of students and that appointments tend to work much better.
-However, if the system I use does not meet your needs, please let me know and I will be happy to post some hours.
+My experience with posting office hours is that they seldom meet the needs of students and that individual appointments work better for students.
+However, if the system I use does not meet your needs, please let me know and I will be happy to post some formal office hours.

 I encourage you to email questions to me if you are confused about the reading.
-If you do this during the week, this will allow me to come to class prepared to address specific issues which are confusing to you (and presumably to at least some other students as well).
+If you do this a few days before class, this will allow me to come to class prepared to address specific issues which are confusing to you (and presumably to at least some other students as well).